 CHANGE THE STATUS OF AN UNAUTHORIZED OR FRAUDULENT ENTITY TO DELINQUENT

-Proposal: The Working Group recommends to the General Assembly that it enact statutory changes to authorize the SOS to change an entity’s status to Delinquent in the business registry immediately following the conclusion of the administrative process if there is a finding that an entity was created without authorization or for fraudulent purposes.
+Proposal: The Working Group recommends to the General Assembly that it enact statutory changes to authorize the SOS to change an entity’s status to delinquent in the business registry immediately following the conclusion of the administrative process if there is a finding that an entity was created without authorization or for fraudulent purposes.

 Basis:

-Sections 7-90-314(4)(g)(iv)(a) and (v), C.R.S., provide:

-(iv) If the administrative law judge finds that subsection (1) of this section has been violated, the administrative law judge shall make an additional finding as to whether:

-(a) An entity was created without authorization or for fraudulent purposes. . . [.]

-* * *
+Sections 7-90-314(4)(g)(V)(A) and (V), C.R.S., provide remedies upon an administrative law judge’s finding that an entity (without specifying domestic or foreign) has been found to have been created without authorization or for fraudulent purposes, the administrative law judge is directed to make an additional finding as to whether: (A) An entity was created without authorization or for fraudulent purposes; or (B) An unauthorized filing was made.
+As noted, the complaint procedure does not limit the authority to take action under section 7-90-314, C.R.S., to domestic entities; foreign entities may also be subject to the sanctions.

-(v) If the administrative law judge finds that, or if a conceded notice and demand sets forth that, an entity was created without authorization or for fraudulent purposes, the attorney general shall notify the secretary of state, who shall:
+Section 7-90-314(4)(g)(V), C.R.S., then directs that, if the administrative law judge finds that, or if a conceded notice and demand sets forth that, an entity was created without authorization or for fraudulent purposes, the attorney general shall notify the secretary of state, who shall take certain actions as specified in the statute.

-(a) Mark the business record with a notice that the entity is unauthorized or fraudulent;

-(b) Redact each address and name that was used without authorization from the entity’s filing and from any other relevant filings; and

-(c) Disable additional filing functionality of the entity’s records.

-Per the current SB 22-034 process, an entity certified as unauthorized or fraudulent will be unable to file additional periodic reports and consequently will eventually go into Noncompliant and then Delinquent status.
+Per the current SB 22-034 process, an entity certified as unauthorized or fraudulent will be unable to file additional periodic reports and consequently will eventually go into noncompliant and then delinquent status.

 However, in the intervening period, in some cases, an entity’s status on the website may still show as “Good”.

-Authorizing the Secretary of State to also immediately change the entity’s status to Delinquent will provides public notice and is consistent with the fact that the entity’s ability to generate a Good Standing has also been terminated (per section 7-90-314(4)(g)(v)(c), C.R.S.).
+Authorizing the Secretary of State to also immediately change the entity’s status to delinquent will provide public notice and is consistent with the fact that the entity’s ability to generate a certificate of good standing has also been terminated (per section 7-90-314(4)(g)(V)(C), C.R.S.).

 Legislative changes:

-This recommendation requires revising section 7-90-314(4)(g)(v), C.R.S. (see above) to also authorize the Department of State to change the entity’s status to Delinquent
+This recommendation requires revising section 7-90-314(4)(g)(V), C.R.S., section 7-90-901, C.R.S., and section 7-90-902, C.R.S.
+The Working Group does not believe that any change is needed to section 7-90-314(4)(g)(IV), C.R.S.

-Note: This recommendation is only intended to immediately change the status of businesses that have been certified to be unauthorized or fraudulent under sections 7-90-314(4)(g)(iv)(a) and (v), C.R.S.
-This recommendation is not intended for legitimate registered businesses that have been “hijacked” by a fraudster filing one or more unauthorized filings.
-Section 7-90-314(4)(g)(iv)(b) and (vi), C.R.S.

-This recommendation also includes changing the grounds for delinquency in section 7-90-901, C.R.S.
+The following potential statutory amendments could be made to achieve the Working Group’s recommendations:

+Sections 7-90-314(4)(g)(IV)(A) and (V), C.R.S.:

+(IV) If the administrative law judge finds that subsection (1) of this section has been violated, the administrative law judge shall make an additional finding as to whether:

+(A) An entity was created without authorization or for fraudulent purposes. . . [.]

+***

+(V) If the administrative law judge finds that, or if a conceded notice and demand sets forth that, an entity was created without authorization or for fraudulent purposes, the attorney general shall notify the secretary of state, who shall:

+(A) Mark the business record with a notice that the entity is unauthorized or fraudulent AND DELINQUENT UNDER SECTION 7-90-901;

+(B) Redact each address and name that was used without authorization from the entity’s filing and from any other relevant filings; and

+(C) Disable additional filing functionality of the entity’s records.

+Section 7-90-901.
+Grounds for Delinquency.